Dominic Smith Player Props: Nationals vs. Phillies

-The Washington Nationals, including Dominic Smith (batting .275 in his past 10 games, with two doubles, two walks and two RBI), take on starting pitcher Zack Wheeler and the Philadelphia Phillies at Nationals Park, Friday at 7:05 PM ET.
+Dominic Smith -- 0-for-4 in his most recent game -- will be in action for the Washington Nationals against the Philadelphia Phillies, with Matt Strahm on the hill, on June 3 at 4:05 PM ET.

-In his previous game he had a hitless performance (0-for-5) against the Dodgers.
+In his previous game he had a hitless showing (0-for-4) against the Phillies.

 Dominic Smith Game Info & Props vs. the Phillies